 Asked to explain the meaning of “there has been a substantial change in the risk covered by the policy,” a spokeswoman for Nationwide, Karen Davis, explained that “the circumstances that may trigger a cancellation are evaluated on a case-by-case basis.
 For example, it could be a case where a policy that may have been written for a dog should have been written for a cat and that would need to be canceled and rewritten as a feline policy.”
 Davis says that Nationwide’s “Whole Pet” policy is the group’s “most popular and comprehensive policy,” and it appears to be the one cited and referred to in Nationwide’s marketing materials.
 Rates vary by state and breed, but the Whole Pet Contract’s cost in Florida is nearly double the cost of the cheaper policy.
 It also offers a higher degree of coverage.
-Davis, unlike the customer service representatives, did provide TCR with a copy of Nationwide’s Whole Pet Contract without requiring credit card information.

 The Whole Pet Contract also does not contain the escape cancellation clause that is included in the less expensive, “Major Medical” policy.
 Also, interestingly, the online “Major Medical” policy Davis’s link pointed us to was also missing the escape cancellation clause which gives the company broad cancellation discretion.
 We have not been able to confirm the status of that clause and encourage prospective customers to ask.

 - Read the fine print — if you can access it.